Her Campus Logo Her Campus Logo

 This is a little bit like the last one, except kind of the opposite.
 Wear your favorite comfort outfit, or your “daily uniform” but switch up the accessories a little bit.
 Whether that’s jewelry, a belt, maybe your hairstyle, or even some fun socks, putting together an outfit that’s a little bit more intentional and allows you to wear something fun can give you a little boost for the day.

-Kaitlyn is the Business/PR Manager for the Her Campus University of Pittsburgh Chapter, as well as a writer.
-She is currently a second-year student at Pitt, and initially joined Her Campus last year.
-Most of her articles cover recipes or entertainment topics like books, movies, and music, but she is looking to expand to a wider breadth of topics.
-Kaitlyn is an English Literature Major, and plans to minor in both Spanish and Chinese.
-She is a member of the Frederick Honors College, with plans to study abroad in China or Taiwan.
+Kaitlyn is the Vice President and Business Manager for the Her Campus University of Pittsburgh Chapter, as well as a writer.
+She is currently a third-year student at Pitt, and initially joined Her Campus her freshman year.
+Most of her articles cover recipes or entertainment like books, movies, and music, but she is looking to expand to a wider breadth of topics.
+Kaitlyn is an English Literature Major, with Minors in Spanish and Mandarin Chinese, as well as an Asian Studies Certificate.
+She is a member of the Frederick Honors College, with plans to study abroad in Taiwan.
 In addition to Her Campus, Kaitlyn is a member of Studio 412, another student publication at Pitt.
-Outside of classes, Kaitlyn can frequently be found gushing about her dogs, reading, or cooking something for herself and her roommates.
+Outside of classes, Kaitlyn can frequently be found fawning over her dogs, reading, or cooking something for herself and her roommates.